 I taught myself to crochet in the beginning of 2013.
 I had by then successfully made two hats following the pictures of how to start crocheting in a round from a Japanese book and winging the rest and I decided it was time to actually know what I was doing.
 I got Erika Knight’s ‘Crochet workshop’, practised each stitch till I knew exactly what was what and the rest is history as they say.
 I love designing and coming up with new ideas – and the process of something developing from what I am doing that wasn’t quite what I had in mind, but it somehow works better than my original plan.
 I learned how to knit as a child, but never knitted much until I wanted to make hats for my nieces and nephews in 2015 and that was the start of my hat patterns, monsters and whatever else that will follow in time.

 I try to be as environmentally friendly as I can in all my craft activities.
-I only use natural fibres as I don’t like to wear synthetics myself and find natural fibres nicer to handle and believe they are kinder to the earth – most synthetic fibres are derived from oil.
+I only use natural fibres as I don’t like to wear synthetics myself and find natural fibres nicer to handle and believe they are kinder to the earth – most synthetic fibres are derived from oil and there has recently been evidence that fibres from synthetic clothing enters the water supplies and oceans from washing them in the machine.
 I try to support small and local yarn companies as much as possible, but financially this is not always viable.
 When I make something for sale the cost of the material is a determining factor in the end price, and if the yarn is too expensive it will make the product too expensive.
 And some big companies simply make yarns that are good quality and that I love – I suppose there is a reason they got so big!
 Most of my packaging is from recycled materials – from jewellery boxes, tissue paper and ribbon to the chance of you getting your order sent in a reused envelope.
 Why not, I say!

 I hope you find my site useful – questions and comments are welcome!